Gabby8810/Heart_Disease_Prediction_Feature_Preprocessing/README.md

 3. Identify numerical and categorical variables.
 4. Assess the quality of the dataset.
 5. Check for missing values and duplicate records.
-6. Investigate the distribution of the variables.
+6. Investigate the distribution of variables.
 7. Identify relevant features for the prediction problem.
 8. Investigate relationships and correlations between variables.
 9. Determine which variables require encoding.